hive-engine/steemsmartcontracts-wiki/JSON-RPC-server.md

-When running the application a JSON RPC server is made available to query the sidechain and its database on port 5000.
+When running the application, a JSON RPC server is made available to query the sidechain and its database on port 5000.

  ## 1. The "blockchain" endpoint (http://localhost:5000/blockchain)
 Available methods:

 **getLatestBlockInfo()**: get the latest block of the sidechain

-command:
+Command:
 ```
 {
     "jsonrpc": "2.0",